puppetlabs-toy-chest/puppet-quest-guide/troubleshooting.md

 If you are already logged in via your virtualization software's terminal, you can use the following command to view the password: `cat /var/local/password`.

+If the password is not displayed on the splash page on startup, it is possible that some error occured during the startup process.
+If you are using VirtualBox, please reimport the VM and set the allocated CPUs to one and disable the I/O APIC setting before starting the VM.

 ### Does the Learning VM work on vSphere, ESXi, etc.?

 Possibly, but we don't currently have the resources to test or support the Learning VM